Northern front of the Russian invasion of Ukraine: Ukrainian counteroffensive (16 March – 4 April)

-By 1 April, Russian forces had "almost left" the entire Brovary district.
+By 1 April, Russian forces had "almost left" the entire Brovary Raion.
 Ukrainian forces subsequently engaged in "mopping up" operations, involving the clearing of barricades, ammunition and suspected booby traps.
 Zelenskyy warned for "a potentially catastrophic situation for civilians" due to mines left by Russian forces around "homes, abandoned equipment and even the bodies of those killed".
 That day, Ukrainian journalist Maks Levin was found dead near the village of Huta-Mezhyhirska after going missing for more than two weeks.
 Ukraine's prosecutor's office claimed that the journalist was killed by "two shots" from the Russian military.

 On 2 April, Ukrainian forces retook control over all of Kyiv Oblast including Irpin, Bucha, Hostomel, and Brovary.
 Visual confirmation of Ukrainian forces retaking Pripyat district and the border area with Belarus was released on 3 April.
 Ukraine said it uncovered evidence of war crimes in Bucha.